hbaragar/slug/README.txt

   find-git-files
   find-git-repos
-  gibak
+  slug
   ometastore

 Usage
 =====
-Run gibak without any options to get a help message.
+Run slug without any options to get a help message.

 The normal workflow is:

- $ gibak init        # run once to initialize the backup system
+ $ slug init        # run once to initialize the backup system
  $ vim .gitignore    # edit to make sure you don't import unwanted files
                      # edit .gitignore files in other subdirectories
                      # you can get a list of the files which will be saved
-                     # with  find-git-files  or  gibak ls-new-files
+                     # with  find-git-files  or  slug ls-new-files
- $ gibak commit      # the first commit will be fairly slow, but the following
+ $ slug commit      # the first commit will be fairly slow, but the following
                      # ones will be very fast

 .... later ....

- $ gibak commit
+ $ slug commit

 The backup will be placed in $HOME/.git.
 "Nested Git repositories" will be rsync'ed to $HOME/.git/git-repositories and they will be registered as